HactarCE/I.tkuil/README.md

 ## Morphology

 For the most part, the morphology is exactly the same as 2011 Ithkuil.
-There are a few small changes though:
+As a quick reminder, here is a list of all of 2011 Ithkuil's morphological categories:
+* Pattern/Stem/Designation
+* Case
+* Configuration/Affiliation
+* Perspective
+* Extension
+* Essence
+* Context
+* Function
+* Mood
+* Illocution
+* Phase
+* Sanction/Validation
+* Format
+* Version
+* Valence
+* Level
+* Modality
+* Aspect
+* Bias
+* Register

 ### Sanction and Validation

 Sanction and Validation have merged and split into three new categories, for now creatively called SV1, SV2, and SV3.
+Trustworthiness and verifiability are handled by the HSY suffix, even when SV1 is not "Hearsay."

 #### SV1